dag-andersen/k8s-ucp-bootstrap/docs/Report.md

 ### 9.4.1.
 Getting access to the App Clusters

 In order for the `manifest-syncer` to have access to the App Clusters, it needs a kubeconfig.
-We don't want to provide/generate this kubeconfig manually each time we create a new cluster.
-Instead, we want the `manifest syncer` to fix this automatically without having to change other services.
+We do not want to provide or generate this kubeconfig manually each time we create a new cluster.
+Instead, we want the `manifest-syncer` to fix this automatically without having to change other services.

-The `manifest-syncer` automatically scans its host cluster for secrets generated by Crossplane with a key named: `kube-config`. <!-- need to verify this -->.
+The `manifest-syncer` automatically scans its host cluster for secrets generated by Crossplane with a name that contains: `-k8s-`.
 This alone is not enough because it only gives read access to the cluster.
-To gain write access, it scans, fetches secrets generated by ArgoCD, and "steals" its access token to the clusters it is connected to.
-The manifest `manifest-syncer` combines the kubeconfig and access token and gets access to the app clusters in that way.
-This process is done continuously to detect when new app clusters are created automatically.
+To gain write access, it scans its host cluster for secrets generated by ArgoCD with label: `argocd.argoproj.io/secret-type=cluster` and then retrieves ArgoCD's access token to the App Clusters.
+The manifest `manifest-syncer` combines the kubeconfig and access token and gets access to the app clusters.
+The `manifest-syncer` repeats this process every 10 second to continuously detect when new app clusters are created.

 One could argue that it is bad practice to build your own small services like this because you need to maintain them yourself - but since the service is self-contained and does not directly interact with other services, it can easily be replaced by a better solution, should a company choose to invest in a more mature solution (like installing a secret-vault).

-# 10. Putting it all together
+# 10. Demonstration Application running in Google Cloud

 Continuing from the _Demonstration Application_-section, we now have all the pieces to run the Quote Application in a multi-environment spanning across multiple cloud providers.

 For demonstration purposes, the Kubernetes clusters will run in GCP while the managed database will run in AWS to show that this kind of setup works across different cloud providers.
 On GCP, there will be two environments running: _production_ and _staging_.
 Each environment runs in its own VPN (and subnetwork) and has its own subdomain on GCP.
 Both environments can connect to the database running on AWS.
-This architecture is only for demonstration purposes.
+This architecture is for demonstration purposes.
 This paper is not arguing that this is good software architecture.

 <!-- Crossplane resources print -->
-The cloud resources needed for this setup are provisioned through Crossplane and can be seen in Figur X. Crossplane does not have a UI, but you can interact with it with `kubectl` like any other Kubernetes resource.
-Running `kubectl get managed` will print a list of all the resources managed by crossplane.
+The cloud resources needed for this setup are provisioned through Crossplane and can be seen in Figure X. Crossplane does not have a UI, but you can interact with it with `kubectl` like any other Kubernetes resource.
+Running `kubectl get managed` will print a list of all the resources managed by crossplane together with extra metadata.
+An example of metadata would be the column `SYNCED` that shows if the resource actual state is in sync with declared state in Kubernetes.

 <img src="images/crossplane-print-2.png" width="1000" />

-> Figure X: Here we can see that two VPCs (`network.compute.gcp`), two subnets (`subnetwork.compute.gcp`), six DNS records (`resourcerecordset.dns.gcp`), two k8s clusters (`cluster.container.gcp`), and two node pools (`nodepool.container.gcp`) are running on GCP, and a single database instance (`rdsinstance.database.aws`) is running on AWS.
+Figure X shows two VPCs (`network.compute.gcp`), two subnets (`subnetwork.compute.gcp`), six DNS records (`resourcerecordset.dns.gcp`), two k8s clusters (`cluster.container.gcp`), and two node pools (`nodepool.container.gcp`) are running on GCP, and a single database instance (`rdsinstance.database.aws`) is running on AWS.

-Combining the objects we saw in Figure X (in the _Demonstration Application_-section) and the Crossplane cloud resources in Figure X, we get the following setup:
+Combining the objects we saw in Figure X (in the _Demonstration Application_-section) and the Crossplane cloud resources in Figure X, we get the following infrastructure and application architecture:

 <img src="images/drawings_quote-setup-cloud-provider-final-k8s.png" width="1000" />

-> Figure X: This illustration shows how the _Demonstration Application_ (described in _Demonstration Application_-section) runs on GCP and accesses a database in AWS.
+Figure X: This illustration shows how the _Demonstration Application_ (described in _Demonstration Application_-section) runs on GCP and accesses a database in AWS.
 All elements with the Crossplane logo next to it are objects/resources provisioned by Crossplane, while all elements with the ArgoCD logo next to it are objects/resources deployed and managed by ArgoCD.
 The text written in _Italic_ is the name of the Crossplane-object managed in Kubernetes.
 The names match the objects printed in Figure X.

 <!-- Scaling -->
 The production and staging environment run completely separately on GCP.
-This project makes it possible to (theoretically at least) scale the number of workload-environments to infinity through the `core-cluster` and _IaC_ based _GitOps_.
+This design makes it possible to scale the number of workload-environments linearly through the `core-cluster` and _IaC_ based _GitOps_.

 <!-- Universal control Den her virker underlig.-->
-All the resources and objects seen in Figure X are managed by ArgoCD and Crossplane, which is running in the Core cluster, acting as a universal control plane for provisioning infrastructure and deploying workload.
+All the resources and objects seen in Figure X are managed by ArgoCD and Crossplane, which is running in the Core cluster, acting as a universal control plane for provisioning infrastructure and deploying workloads.

-The following section will describe how to use this implementation of a universal control plane and how a software team would develop and deploy services running in `app clusters` such as production-cluster.

 ## 10.1.
 Use in practice

+The following section describes how to use this implementation of a universal control plane and how a software team would develop and deploy services running in `app clusters` such as production-cluster.

 So far, this paper has explained what control planes are and how one can build an entire infrastructure setup only using Kubernetes.

 The _implementation_-section described how one instance of a system using Kubernetes and control planes could look, but we still need to cover how we use the setup after creation.
-As we know, systems are not built once and never touched again.
 The setup/system needs to be maintainable and modifiable over time.

-There are many philosophies and strategies when it comes to the deployment of software.
+There are many methods and strategies when it comes to the deployment of software.
 This paper gives an example of how to use ArgoCD together with Crossplane, but others may choose to structure their code differently.
-E.g., if a user chooses to use FluxCD (instead of ArgoCD) and Google's Config Connector, the optimal structure may look very different.
+For example if a user chooses to use FluxCD (instead of ArgoCD) and Google's Config Connector, the optimal structure may look very different.

 If we want to convince ourselves that this is actually an elegant setup, we first need to envision how it would be used in practice in a company.
 In this section, I will go through some examples of how such a system would work in practice if implemented in a company.